 NBC’s performance was far above industry expectations.
 Insiders had estimated that NBC’s event last night would drop about 11% from the Athens Games opener.
 Though public curiosity and media interest in China’s opening ceremony has been high, overall broadcast television ratings have fallen 16% since 2004.
 Viewership for major events such as the Academy Awards have plummeted in recent years.

 Plus, NBC has been chided for delaying broadcast of the ceremony until primetime while most nations aired the event live.
-Yet holding off may have actually aided the show in ways not anticipated by the network.
+Yet NBC’s patience may have aided the show in ways not anticipated by the network.
 With gushing critic reviews and lavish images saturating the media Friday, many viewers likely tuned in to see if the ceremony could possibly live up to the hype.

-By most accounts, viewers of NBC’s telecast were as impressed as viewers worldwide.
-Tom Shales of the Washington Post wrote that “eye-poppers gave way to jaw-droppers, stunners were followed by dazzlers,” but THR.com’s Barry Garron said NBC all-but ignored the political context of the production.
+By most accounts, U.S. audiences were just as impressed as the billions of viewers who watched the ceremony live worldwide.
+Tom Shales of the Washington Post wrote that “eye-poppers gave way to jaw-droppers, stunners were followed by dazzlers,” though THR.com’s Barry Garron said NBC all-but ignored the political context of the production.

 In general, however, the opening ceremony isn’t necessarily a barometer of how the Games perform overall.
-And with NBC Universal airing an unprecedented 3,600 hours of Olympic coverage during the 17-day event, comparisons to previous Games may be futile.
+And with NBC Universal airing an unprecedented 3,600 hours of Olympiccoverage during the 17-day event across various platforms, easy comparisons to previous Games may provefutile.

 “If you track past Olympics by day the first few days of competition are what really tell the tale — like the second and third episode of a new series,” says TV historian Tim Brooks.
-“Still, it’s definitely a good start.”
+“Still, this is definitely a good start.”